isomerpages/nlb-biblioasia/_jul-2010/Early Tourist Guidebooks: The Illustrated Guide to the Federated Malay States.md

   Federated Malay States, an early tourist guidebook available at the National Library.
 ---
-#### Senior Librarian&nbsp;_Bonny Tan_&nbsp;examines the&nbsp;_Illustrated Guide to the Federated Malay States_, an early tourist guidebook available at the National Library.
+#### Senior Librarian *Bonny Tan* examines the *Illustrated Guide to the Federated Malay States*, an early tourist guidebook available at the National Library.

-*        “We travel nowadays far more often and far further than our <br>        ancestors but we do not, as they say they did, hanker for hardship.<br>        We like to see new countries, new people and new ways of living,<br>          but we like a little comfort hereto...”*[^1]
+**<center>“We travel nowadays far more often and far further than our ancestors but we do not, as they say they did, hanker for hardship.
+We like to see new countries, new people and new ways of living, but we like a little comfort hereto...”[^1]</center>**

 <img style="width:100%;" src="/images/Vol%206%20Issue%202/FederatedMalayState/Malay%20Houseboats.jpg">
- <div style="background-color: white;">Malay houseboats on Pahang River at Kuala Lipis. <i>An illustrated guide to the Federated Malay States,</i>1910, p.
-84.</div>
+ <div style="background-color: white;">Malay houseboats on Pahang River at Kuala Lipis. <i>An illustrated guide to the Federated Malay States, 1910, p.
+84.</i></div>

 #### **The Audience: Early 20th Century**